Cincinnati Catastrophic Injury Lawyer & Ohio Product Liability Attorney Investigating Construction Accidents

 Product Liability: Where the injury was caused by a defective product, the litigation path is much more expensive and complex.
 The attorney will need to evaluate the viability of the defendant and cost to prove the case through expert testimony.
 Product liability cases can be some of the most expensive types of litigation, but where there is a viable defendant, the cases should be evaluated carefully to determine if a defective product caused the spinal cord injury.

-If you have questions about the root cause of a construction accident or are being told that Workers Compensation is your exclusive remedy, please call the The Lyon Form at (800) 513-2403 for a no-obligation confidential consult.
+If you have questions about the root cause of a construction accident in Ohio or are being told that Workers Compensation is your exclusive remedy, please call The Lyon Firm at (800) 513-2403 for a no-obligation confidential consultation.

 Workers compensation does not fully compensate a worker for serious injuries and often there are other available avenues of recovery.